 What is a runbook?

-A runbook is a well-defined, step-by-step guide to performing complex tasks and processes within the IT infrastructure.
+A runbook, unlike a playbook, is a well-defined, step-by-step guide to performing complex tasks and processes within the IT infrastructure.
 It documents the instructions to handle different situations, like server downtime or debugging.

 Runbooks are actionable solutions to standardize process documentation for the IT team.
 They also provide quick answers in emergencies — like a complete server outage.
 Instead of looking for the leading engineers, anyone from the IT team can follow the runbook and fix the error.